denniskigen/ampath-forms/pages/docs/expression-helpers.md

 A **number** if height and weight values are provided.
 Otherwise, returns **null**.

+Note: `calcBSA` and `formatDate` are exposed to schema expressions in engine builds after `20.0.0` (currently available on the `next` npm tag).
+In `20.0.0` and earlier they exist in the engine but cannot be called from schema expressions.

 ## calcBMI

 Computes body mass index (BMI) given a valid height and weight value.